 Download the App here what3words

 If you are using a SATNAV to find us please use either the Paddocks Hotel or Canoe the Wye as your destination as the postcode will take you to either the East side of the river or past us down to Ye Old Ferrie Inn.

 Look out for the entrance to the Paddocks Hotel on the left as you pass through the village.
 Shortly after you pass the Wye Knot Inn on your right, you will see the Paddocks Hotel entrance on your left.
 Pass under the Green Paddocks Hotel sign and down the car park.
 We are at the rear of the hotel, through a gateway.
 There is a larger car park through the gateway right next to our wooden cabin.

 HOTEL CAR PARK

-The car park is pay and display, which needs to be paid at one of the ticket machines. £3 for 3 hours or £6 for all day.
-Please ensure you bring cash for this as the machine only accepts coins.
+The car park is pay and display, which needs to be paid at one of the ticket machines. £1 per hour or £6 for all day.

 IF ‘WE’ NEED TO CANCEL YOUR TRIP